Learning CSS? Download my free CSS Handbook 🔥

 Specific margin properties

-margin has 4 related properties that alter the margin of a single margin at once:
+margin has 4 related properties that alter the margin of a single edge at once:

 The usage of those is very simple and cannot be confused, for example: